 2. Summary of Changes:

-Seller shall provide each and every item of materials, equipment, labor and expendables necessary to provide the four exhaust assemblies as generally described in Exhibit N-2 as Option P 1, and more particularly described in GE Drawing numbers listed below: >
+Seller shall provide each and every item of materials, equipment, labor and expendables necessary to provide the 60-Kv generator step-up transformer (the “Transformer”) more particularly described in GE Document numbers listed below: >

-> 45 Ft Heavy Base BM-6000-X-45HVY

->> 45 Ft Extension BM-6000-EXT-45

->> 45 Ft Standard Base BM-6000-X-45
+Transformer Outline Drawing Q793A100

+Technical Proposal Information Q793001/A

 ___.
-These stacks shall be delivered to the Delivery Point on or before ______.
+The Transformer shall be delivered to the Shipping Point on or before April 30, 2001.
 Such items shall be considered Equipment under the Agreement and part of the applicable Units.

 PART II COST